abbybowerman/GVSU-CIS350-Brewing-Java/README.md

 3. Login or create a profile

+4. Press the play button

-4. Start playing the game
+5. Start playing the game